BonoboPLC/bonoboplc_wiki/solutions/school-lottery.md

 ![raffle-games.png](/raffle-games.png)

-When choosing a prize raffle lottery you should keep the following factors in mind:
+When choosing a prize raffle lottery, you should keep the following factors in mind:

 - **Leverage Experiences**: Do you have access to a VIP experience that your supports would be willing to pay for a chance to have?
-I.e. Lunch with the team captain?
+I.e., Lunch with the team captain?
 - **Leverage Donations & Discounts**: Do you have access to discounted or donated items that you can put in your raffle?
-I.e. Include sponsors name in game in exchange for discount which can add to your bottom line.
+I.e., Include sponsors' names in the games in exchange for a discount which can add to your bottom line.
 - **Selling All Tickets**: If you are buying and paying for your prizes, do you have confidence in being able to sell all tickets?